julienlargetpiet/Pistolero/README.md

 $ cd your_path && rustc main.rs -o pistolero
 ```

-You can now create a bash func like:
+You can now create a bash func like in your `.bashrc`:

 ```
 pistolero() {